This page contains useful resources and information for getting started on creating your research poster. Need some help getting started?

 Posters should be created in PowerPoint and saved as a PDF.

-We do not allow more than two students to collaborate on one poster.
+No more than two students are permitted to collaborate on one poster.

 Students will print their poster through the UROP Office.
 Posters MUST be submitted in PDF format.
 Any other format will not be accepted.